benglobal/W_S1_Challenge/README.md

 4. Instructions for each Challenge can be found inside the script tag in `index.html`.
 5. You can see test results in your Console.
 6. Upload the completed `index.html` file to Codegrade.
+Making changes
+For the sake of making changes